top of page

 2️⃣ “Neither side of our family has flat feet.
 Why does my child have them?”

-• Tight calves or weak foot muscles can make the arches collapse during walking.
+• Tight calves or weak foot muscles affecting foot mechanics

-3️⃣ “My husband has flat feet and lives fine without treatment.
+3️⃣ “My husband has flat feet and lives normally.
 Should I still worry about my child?”

 4️⃣ “My child wears Crocs a lot.
 Could that cause flat feet?”